Molemoshi2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello - only gives permission to all other users and not owner and group chmod 753 hello - sets the mode of the file hello to -rwxr-x-wx chmod --reference-olleh hello - sets the mode of the file hello the same as olleh’s mode.
+chmod 007 hello - only gives permission to all other users and not owner and group chmod 753 hello - sets the mode of the file hello to -rwxr-x-wx chmod --reference-olleh hello - sets the mode of the file hello the same as olleh’s mode. chmod -R +X . - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.